RAVPower PD Pioneer 20000 18W - Large capacity power bank aimed at phones and small devices

 For phones the USB-C port fast charges iPhone 8/X/XR/XS/11, Samsung Galaxy, and Google Pixel.
 And the green USB-A port will fast charge most Samsung, LG, and Motorola models.
 And any other Android which supports Quick Charge.

 If you need to fast charge a device it needs to be the only one connected.
 Connecting a second device will disable fast charging across the board.
-Otherwise you can normal charge two devices at once.
+Otherwise, you can normally charge two devices at once.
 Or three devices, though they’ll charge a bit slower still.

 The LCD is a nice feature.
 Giving the power bank a distinct look.
 And allowing you to see how much power remains.
 Without having to round to the nearest 25%.

-The RAVPower PD Pioneer 20000 18W 3-Port’s output best supports phones, tablets, and the Switch.
+The RAVPower PD Pioneer 20000 18W’s output best supports phones, tablets, and the Switch.
 Its capacity will keep those devices running for a long time.
 Use it as a recharge once a week commute charger.
 Or for long trips with infrequent charging points.

 Buy if you: